mrdja026/clone-gpt/docs/task-8.md

 - Local LLM running (your existing local model setup)
 - Node.js 18+ with fetch
 - Your existing HTTP MCP server/controller skeleton
-- Model is defined in .env
+- Model is defined in .env .env.backup
-- Adress to llm is defined in .env
+- Adress to llm is defined in .env .env.backup

 ## Step 1: Install Dependencies